semgrep/semgrep-docs/docs/supported-languages.md

   </tbody>
 </table>
 </div>
-_**§** Supply Chain does not analyze the transitivity of packages for these language and lockfile combinations.
+_*Supply Chain does not analyze the transitivity of packages for these language and lockfile combinations.
 All dependencies are listed as **No Reachability Analysis.**_

 ### Maturity levels